twentyTwo/vsc-ext-coding-time-tracker/CONTRIBUTING.md

 If you have any questions or need assistance, please open an issue on the GitHub repository, and we'll be happy to help!

-Thank you for contributing to VSCode Time Tracker!
+Thank you for contributing to Simple Coding Time Tracker!